vcokltfre/bot-tutorial/docs/part05.md

 bot.run("your_token_here")
 ```

 That's it for the basics of cogs, you now know how to create a cog, create commands in that cog, and then load the cog into the bot!
-Now you're ready to move onto [Part 6 - Online!](./part06.md), or you can take a look at the full code for this part using [one file](../code/part5/one_file.py) or [multiple files](../code/part5/multiple_files/bot.py).
+Now you're ready to move onto [Part 6 - Online!](./part06.md), or you can take a [look at the full code for this part.](https://github.com/vcokltfre/bot-tutorial/tree/master/code/part5)

 ##### [Back to the main page](../README.md)